Installation

 6. Enable sixteen GCP APIs.

-7. Create the voipbin-installer service account with twelve IAM role bindings.
+7. Create the voipbin-installer service account with the IAM role bindings defined in config/gcp_iam_roles.yaml.

 8. Create a KMS key ring and crypto key.